Dr. Jacqueline Bennett, Associate Professor

 Dr. Odago started his teaching career in Kenya, where he taught chemistry and math in high school for 3 years before joining the graduate school at SUNY Binghamton.
 While in graduate school, he served as a head-teaching assistant and as an instructor of record for many chemistry courses.
 Dr. Odago was the recipient of the Graduate Student University's Award for Excellence in Teaching Chemistry (2007).
 He also served as a tutor for the Trio program at Binghamton University and as an instructor of chemistry at SUNY-Broome Community College.

-He joined the Department of Chemistry & Biochemistry at SUNY Oneonta in the fall of 2010 as a lecturer for two years and in the fall of
+He joined the Department of Chemistry & Biochemistry at SUNY Oneonta in the fall of 2010 as a lecturer for two years and in the fall of 2012, he has begun a tenure-track appointment as an assistant professor of organic chemistry in the same department.

 Research Interests: Dr. Odago's research interests are in the area of organometallic and supramolecular chemistry, especially the design and synthesis of luminescent organometallic complexes for anion sensing.
 He is also interested in the design and synthesis of new chiral N-heterocyclic carbene ligands for homogeneous asymmetric catalysis and possible electrochemical anion "host-guest" molecular recognition.